 New Year’s Eve (Dec.
 31)

 To combat extreme, borderline unsafe, congestion on the market square, as well as real concerns about smog, for the past several years Kraków's Sylwester celebrations have not included a fireworks display, and have been spread out over several stages across the city.
-Details for New Year's Eve 2019 have not yet been announced, but last year free, city-organised concerts, festivities and inebriated countdowns took place on the Rynek Główny (the main market square), Rynek Podgórski, Aleja Roź in Nowa Huta, and in Tauron Arena from 21:00 until 01:00.
-Note that though free of charge, tickets are required and must be obtained in advance for Tauron Arena; register here.
-For updates and exact details, check out the online programme on the city's dedicated website: sylwester.krakow.pl.
+This year (2019 into 2020) sees Polish stars performing on the market square near the Town Hall Tower (pop, hip-hop and rock), dancing lessons and a 19th century ballroom vibe on Rynek Podgórski, and top DJs celebrating the 70th anniversary of Nowa Huta on Aleja Roź.
+The festivities are organised from 21:00 to 01:00 and we have full details here.
+You can also check out the full programme online via the city's dedicated website: sylwester.krakow.pl.

 The spirit of the holiday season is kept strong across the country until January 6th – Three Kings Day or Dzień Trzech Króli.
 On this day mass is compulsory, of course, and with the Parliament making Three Kings an official work holiday again in 2011, there’s no longer any excuse for missing church.
 After prayers, it's time join in a Three Kings Day procession - a merry parade of costumed carollers passing out candy, which honours the three wise men who visited Jesus at his birth.
 This year in Kraków you have three processions to choose from, each led by a different king, or magi.
 The Red Procession, symbolising Europe, will depart from Wawel Castle at 11:00, after a 10:00 mass in Wawel Cathedral; the Blue Procession, symbolising Africa, will start depart from Plac Matejki at 11:00 after a mass in St. Florian's Church; and the Green Procession, symbolising Asia will depart from ul.
 Konferedecka in Dębniki at 10:30.
 All three processions will make their way to the Main Market Square, arriving around 11:45 for a bit of baby adoration during a live nativity, and plenty more carolling.